matiishyn/js-handbook/functional_javascript.md

 ```

 ## Higher-order functions
-Functions that take other function as an argument
+Functions that take other function as an argument.
+Functions that operate on other functions, either by taking them as arguments or by returning them, are called higher-order functions.